Vision & Mission

 We serve communities by:

-• Researching and showcasing planet-friendly inspirations for home and workplaces.
-(Eco-Home)
+• To research and showcase planet-friendly inspirations for households and workplaces.

 Matter of Trust is an ecological* public charity established in 1998.

-*Ecology is the study of how life thrives in habitats; from cities to rainforests.
+*Ecology is the study of how life thrives in habitats; from forests to cities.

 Our Achievements

-Check out our TIMELINE to learn about our past accomplishments.
+Check out our TIMELINE to learn about our previous accomplishments

 Betty & Lisa, Board Member and President, respectively, of Matter of Trust, outside our model Eco-Home in Haight Ashbury, San Francisco.